Kaleabgw/_youtube_clone_/README.md

 # KGW Media
 ## Introduction
-KGW Media is a YouTube clone streaming web app, which is developed using Rapid API and ReactJS.
+KGW Media is a YouTube clone streaming web application, which is developed using Rapid API and ReactJS.
 This streaming app can be used to interact with and watch any videos by featuring Youtube v3 API.
 It also emphasizes a frontend repository project.

 ## Tech/Frameworks used
 - [ReactJS](https://react.dev/)